Swiftshine/swiftshine.github.io/doc/key/bgst.md

 };
 ```

+2 - When the game renders images, the output X position is `46.0f / scale modifier` and the output Y position is `1 / (46.0f / scale modifier)`. `46.0f` seems to be some scale factor.
 ### Grid Entries
 Grid entries can be thought of as information for rendering a grid cell.
 Every field here is treated by the game as a signed 16-bit integer.